linfengfrank/EE2211-Tutorials-AY2425-Sem2/README.md

 conda install matplotlib
 ```

+## Introduction to pandas
+This is a brief introduction to pandas: [https://pandas.pydata.org/docs/user_guide/10min.html#minutes-to-pandas]

+## Feedback
 If you have any questions about the tutorials, feel free to contact Dr Feng LIN at feng_lin@nus.edu.sg